bsestokas/my-app/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
-As a brief demo in angular, and follows a bit of the angular tutorial found at : https://angular.io/tutorial
+As a brief demo in angular, and follows a bit of the angular tutorial found at : https://angular.io/tutorial .
+Changing the hero object to a customer one.

 Modal is handled via boostrap.
 (This could be moved to ng modal)